Corporate Sponsorships for Nonprofits: The Basics

 How to Ask for Corporate Sponsorships

-If you feel daunted by the idea of soliciting corporate sponsorships, just remember that these relationships are in corporations’ best interest and yield benefits for them as well.
+If you feel daunted by soliciting corporate sponsorships, just remember that these relationships are in corporations’ best interest and yield benefits for them.
 Before you approach prospective sponsors:

 - identify businesses that align with the causes and values of your nonprofit.